suyogkumawat/aws-concepts/day-2.md

 ### <ins>Database Migration Service</ins>

 AWS Database Migration Service (DMS) enables you to migrate databases to AWS easily and securely with minimal downtime.
+AWS Database Migration Service (AWS DMS) helps you plan, assess, convert, and migrate databases and analytic workloads to AWS simply, securely, and at low cost.
+With AWS DMS, you can choose to use either on-demand instances or go serverless.
+AWS Database Migration Service (AWS DMS) Serverless automatically provisions and manages capacity.

 🆓 **ALWAYS FREE TIER**